DominikJaniec/EnvConfigs/README.md

 * Headers presented above are set in proposed order of execution of configuration steps.
 * Most of steps expects that, this Repository had been cloned under path: `~/Repos/EnvConfigs`.
 * Every _prepare script_ (`!prepare.ps1`) should be run from this Repository's root directory via _PowerShell_.
+* To execute those _prepare scripts_ [_PowerShell_](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7.1) is to be expected in version bigger then 3.
+Windows 10 currently comes with version 5, however to check one can use: `$PSVersionTable.PSVersion` variable.
 * Almost all _prepare scripts_ expect to be run within _PowerShell_ session with elevated permissions to the _Administrator Role_.
-* Some scripts provides switch: `-LinkBack`, because _Git_ likes to break `Hard-Links` on checkouts.
-* Expecting [_PowerShell_](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell?view=powershell-6) to be in version bigger then 3, check: `$PSVersionTable.PSVersion` variable.
 * To obtain elevated PowerShell console, just execute: [`$#> PowerShell.exe -File ".\!elevate.ps1"`](!elevate.ps1)